TheOnly-Co/fetchReward/README.md

   - Amazon Web Services

 ## How to
+  - Make sure you are logged into AWS in the terminal 😄
   - Make sure you have ```pip``` installed
   - Then, ```pip install pyyaml```
   - Then, ```pip install boto3```